SaravananPV3010/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 ![image](https://github.com/SaravananPV3010/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/assets/139754526/4b49dc51-3457-4557-8c6d-250deddc076f)

 ### Result:
-Thus, a half adder and full adder circuit is designed to verify its truth table in Quartus using Verilog programming.
+Thus the Implementation of Half Adder and Full Adder circuit are studied and the truth table for different logic gates are verified.